tangkinleung/cs3004-project/README.md

 All commands are run within the root folder of the project in command prompt.

-Try running some of the following tasks:
+Try running some of the following tasks to set up for the first time:

 ## Build Docker Image
 ```Build Docker Image
 docker build . -t hhdocker
 ```

-## Build HardHat Node
+## Run hardHat Node
 ```Build HardHat Node
 docker run -it -d -p 8545:8545 -p 3000:3000 --name node hhdocker
 docker logs node